psy-ws/psy-ws.github.io/_pages/about.md

 Feel free to contact me at [shengyupeng@mail.ustc.edu.cn](mailto:shengyupeng@mail.ustc.edu.cn).

 ## News
+- Some papers are accepted by Interspeech 2025, Rotterdam, The Netherlands 🎉.
 - Some papers are accepted by ICASSP 2025, Hyderabad, India.
 - Some papers are accepted by InterSpeech 2024, Kos Island, Greece.